 To see the step-by-step tutorial on how to set up 2FA, visit our article How to Set Up 2-Factor Authentication with Duo Mobile.

-You can get an authentication token by calling technology support at (208) 496-1411.
+You can get an authentication token by contacting the I.T.
+Service Desk at (208) 496-1411 or through the Live Chat bubble.
 A token will cost a one-time fee of $18 but will supply passcodes on an as-needed basis for as long as 2FA is utilized at BYU-Idaho (in other words, for the foreseeable future).

 No. You will not need to authenticate as long as the device you’re authenticating from is connected to a BYU-Idaho network.